univention/univention-corporate-server/doc/manual/installation.rst

 There are three sub versions for each partitioning version, which differ in the number of file systems created:

-* :guilabel:`All files in one partition`: In this version, just one partition or logical volume is created and the :file:`/` file system saved there.
+All files in one partition
+   In this version, just one partition or logical volume is created and the :file:`/` file system saved there.

+Separate :file:`/home` partition
-* :guilabel:`Separate /home partition`: In addition to a file system for :file:`/`, an additional file system is also created for :file:`/home/`.
+   In addition to a file system for :file:`/`, an additional file system is also created for :file:`/home/`.

+Separate :file:`/home`, :file:`/usr`, :file:`/var` and :file:`/tmp` partition
-* :guilabel:`Separate /home, /usr, /var and /tmp partition`: In addition to a file system for :file:`/`, an additional file system is also created each for :file:`/home/`, :file:`/usr/`, :file:`/var/` and :file:`/tmp/`.
+   In addition to a file system for :file:`/`, an additional file system is also created each for :file:`/home/`, :file:`/usr/`, :file:`/var/` and :file:`/tmp/`.

 Before every active change to the hard drive, the change is displayed again in an additional dialogue and must be confirmed explicitly.